chipbennett/update-control/readme.txt

 * Enable this option to enable the debug email.
 This email is sent after ever occurrence of an attempted update, for core, Plugins, Themes, and translation files; and whether the attempt succeeds, fails, or fails critically.

+= Why don't automatic updates happen right away? =

+You may find that you receive an update notification, but automatic updates don't happen right away.
+That's okay!
+WordPress performs automatic updates according to timing based on certain transient values, and it is possible for the update check to happen some time before the automatic update routine executes.
+The Plugin doesn't modify the timing of the automatic update routine; rather, it just tells WordPress which update types are enabled.

+Also, core now has two separate types of updates: manual updates and automatic updates.
+When you see the manual upgrade notice, WordPress has received the manual update offer, but has not yet received the automatic update offer.
+The two offers are fetched based on two different transients, and do not happen at the same time.
+Automatic core updates are served on a staggered rollout, which means that it may take up to 36 hours for the automatic update to execute after receiving the manual upgrade notice.
+For Plugins and Themes, you should normally see the automatic update routine execute within 12 hours of receiving the manual upgrade notice.

 == Changelog ==

+= 1.3 =
+* Maintenance Update.
+Add multisite awareness, more FAQs.

 = 1.2.1 =
 * Make Advanced Settings UI a bit more intuitive.